-5. Tap “Create or upload file” (iPhone) or “Upload files” (Android) to select the file(s) you want to upload, then tap “Upload files.”
-This will add the files to your Dropbox folder.
+5. Tap "Create or upload file" (iPhone) or "Upload files" (Android) to select the file(s) you want to upload, then tap "Upload files".
+This will backup files to Dropbox folder.

 Share a unique link with your families, friends, or colleagues.
 If they click the link and sign up or install Dropbox on their computers, you will get 500 MB of bonus space for each.
 But the maximum is 16GB.
 Once you reached the maximum, you can no longer get free space in this way.

 Connect Facebook and Twitter accounts to Dropbox, you can collaborate the contacts in those social media sites.
 You can also get 125MB for each account.